Old Lahaina Courthouse

 Banyan Tree Square

-A good option for younger kids, this glass-bottomed boat has a submerged lower deck lined with viewing windows.
-The views aren’t as...
+A nice option if you’re traveling with young children, this glass-bottomed boat has a submerged lower deck lined with viewing windows....

 Best Western Pioneer Inn

+Ahoy matey!
 If Captain Ahab himself strolled through the swinging doors, no one would look up from their grog.
-With its whaling-era atmosphere and...
+With its whaling-era...

 Cool Cat Cafe